lucaszrafael/box-container/readme.md

 # Installation Tutorial

 Meteor.js is a comprehensive JavaScript framework that simplifies real-time web application development.
-In this project, we use Blaze, which is Meteor.js's default template library. <br>The current project utilizes version 2.13.3 of Meteor.js, so it is necessary to first install version
+I've used MeteorJS because of his simplicity, being server and client side.<br>The current project utilizes version 2.13.3 of Meteor.js, so it is necessary to first install version
 ### 14.21.3 of Node.js.

 ## 1. Node.js Installation